US Democrats climate, energy, tax bill clears initial Senate hurdle | Politics

 Expiring subsidies that help millions of people afford private insurance premiums would be extended for three years, and there is USD 4 billion to help Western states combat drought.

-Reflecting Democrats' calls for tax equity, there would be a new 15 per cent minimum tax on some corporations that earn over USD 1 billion annually but pay far less than the current 21 per cent corporate tax.
+Reflecting Democrats' calls for tax equity, there would be a new 15 percent minimum tax on some corporations with annual profits exceeding USD 1 billion but that pay well below the 21 percent corporate tax.

-Companies buying back their own stock would be taxed 1 per cent for those transactions, swapped in after Sinema refused to support higher taxes on private equity firm executives and hedge fund managers.
+Companies buying back their own stock would be taxed 1 percent for those transactions, swapped in after Sinema refused to support higher taxes on hedge fund managers.
 The IRS budget would be pumped up to strengthen its tax collections.

-While the bill's final costs are still being determined, it overall would spend close to USD 400 billion over 10 years to slow climate change, which analysts say would be the country's largest investment in that effort, and billions more on health care.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)